zuzmoskvic/lab-express-basic-site/README.md

 Pick a celebrity or other topic and use Express to make a Website for it.

 If you are looking for some inspiration, you can go here: https://lab-express-basic-site-sol.herokuapp.com/.
-It might takes time to load the page the first time.
+It might take a couple of minutes to load the page for the first time.

 ## Requirements